Card Games: Hombre Group

 - Zanga - a related four-player game with fixed partnerships, played in Andalucia (Spain) and in the Canary Islands.

-Later variants sometimes used the black queens instead of black aces, perhaps through some influence from Schafkopf.
+Later variants sometimes used the black queens as high trumps instead of black aces, perhaps through some influence from Schafkopf.
 In these types the numerals all rank in the same direction, but in the trump suit the normally lowest card is still promoted to second highest.